 Sadly this appears to be one of the first of a number of stays in workhouses local to the area she lived.

 Two years later she entered the Holborn Workhouse, City Road on the 14 June 1904, on her own, it is not clear where Marie, her daughter was.
-Again, she was admitted on the orders of her Master and her calling is listed as a servant.
-We do not know if this is the same master as before.
+Again, she is listed as a servant.
 This time her stay was longer and she spent almost 2 months in the workhouse.
 On the 11th August 1904 a Henry George Dunkinson was admitted to the same workhouse, the record states he was born to Matilda and was an illegitimate child.
 Like Marie, Matilda’s first child, he too was born in a workhouse, the Holborn Workhouse on the 11th August 1904.
 He was discharged with his mother on 5th September 1904, when he was two weeks old, again at her request.